Erick-0LK/Erick-0LK/README.md

 - <p align="justify"> 💬 Hello, my name is Erick.
 Nice to meet you!
 I am twenty-one years old and a computer science college student.
 The area of computer science fascinates me.
 My grandfather, who is still a programmer, introduced it to me.
 However, I studied Applied Mathematics for a year before switching majors. </p>
 - <p align="justify"> ☕ Java is my favorite programming language.
 Moreover, I am addicted to coffee.
 Bitter, black coffee with cinnamon powder is my weakness. </p>
-- <p align="justify"> 🐍 I also enjoy the Python programming language and will not hesitate to use when necessary. </p>
+- <p align="justify"> 🐍 I also really enjoy the Python programming language and I will not hesitate to use it whenever it contributes with an elegant solution. </p>
 - :school: I also have experience with C, C++, Ruby, Haskell, Verilog, Assembly and LaTeX, mostly due to college.
 - :books: However, out of all the languages mentioned, I only really know of Java, Python, C and LaTeX and object oriented programming.
 - 🌐 Portuguese is my mother language, but I am also fluent in English (C2 Level) and know some French.